RealTeeCee/DataStructureAndAlgorithm/English/Grammar/Conjunction/ConjunctionGroups.md

                           As
                           While
                           Since
+                          Next time / Every time
+                          During the time

 * I stated teaching when I was 24 years old
+* Next time it rains, you should put on your raincoat
+* He fell into sleep during the time he was doing his homework

 4. Condition              If                                  Join 2 clauses
                           Unless